kohesive/solr-undertow/README.md

 bin/solr-undertow <configurationFile>
 ```

-You can run the included example configuration + Solr 4.10.3 (from the release that includes Solr) using:
+You can run the included example configuration + Solr (from the release that includes each Solr version) using:

 ```sh
 bin/solr-undertow example/example.conf